Unity-Technologies/com.unity.probuilder/docs/docs/general/fundamentals.md

 ### Editing UVs

-ProBuilder includes both [Auto UVs](../texturing/auto-uvs-actions) (default), and a complete [Manual UV Editing and Unwrapping](../texturing/manual-uvs-actions) system.
+ProBuilder provides [automatic UV unwrapping](../texturing/auto-uvs-actions), as well as a complete [manual UV editor](../texturing/manual-uvs-actions).

-**Auto UV** mode lets you tweak basics like Offset, Tiling, and Rotation, while ProBuilder handles the complex UV work automatically.
+**Auto UV** mode lets you tweak basics like offset, tiling, and rotation, while ProBuilder handles the complex UV work automatically.

-**Manual UV** mode enables complete control of the UVs, including Projection Mapping, UV Stitching, and more, similar to UV editors in major tools like 3DS Max, Blender, etc.
+**Manual UV** mode enables complete control of the UVs.
+With this workflow you can lay out your UV maps exactly how you want.

 **You may use whichever you prefer, or a mix of both, even on the same mesh.**